ajohnson388/DLParser-Swift/README.md

 Open the `.xcworkspace` file.

 Create an App id using your developer account.

+Run the unit tests for the version parsers and assert they pass.

 Run the example app on a physical device.